reo7sp/kaniku/README.md

 ## Model
 Model is the main source of information about game objects.
 All data flow must come through models.

 Models are able to emit events.
-Views, other models, etc. are allowed to emit events on behalf of the model.
+Views, other models, etc. are allowed to emit events on behalf of the model too.

 Method to emit event:
 ```coffeescript